 Don’s involvement with Sport Central started in mid-September of 1991.
 Together with his parents and family, he has worked tirelessly to support the charity and the children it serves.
 He was elected to the Board of Directors in the early 2000’s, and currently manages the Outreach Program and volunteers for other duties and projects as needed.

 Born and raised in Montreal, Quebec, Tania completed her education at Dawson College in Arts and Communications.
 Tania relocated to Edmonton in 2003.
-She is married with two young children (2 and 5 years old) who both require regular physical activity to keep them out of trouble.
-This is accomplished through a well coordinated schedule of skating, swimming, and the usual outdoor kid’s activities, including tobogganing, camping, and riding bicycles, etc. There are no video game consoles in Tania’s house!
+She is married with two young children (3 and 6 years old) who both require regular physical activity to keep them out of trouble.
+This is accomplished through a well-coordinated schedule of skating, swimming, and the usual outdoor kid’s activities, including tobogganing, camping, and riding bicycles, etc.

 Tania’s love of sport was evident on the soccer field during her formative years, and in the years since she has enjoyed running half-marathons, soccer and a regular workout regimes at Fitness Centers, in her home gym, or most recently, in the pool.
 She not only understands the value of team sport for the development of trust, team work, and good sportsmanship, but also firmly believes that sport, both individual and team, is essential to teaching personal drive, commitment and self-confidence.